xenenon/xenenon.github.io/now.md

 # Reading

-- Dune
+- Thinking Fast and Slow
 - The 7 Habits of Highly Effective People
-- Who is Michael Ovitz?

 # Learning